The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Galaxies

-The upper right panel of Fig.~\ref{fig:galaxy_property} presents the correlation between the half-mass radius $R_{1/2}$ and the galaxy stellar mass.
+The top-right panel of Figure~\ref{fig:galaxy_property} presents the correlation between the half-mass-radius $R_{1/2}$ and the galaxy stellar mass.
 We plot the median value for the star-forming (blue) and quiescent (red) galaxy populations separately.
 For small galaxies with $M_{\star}<5\times10^{11}$~\Msun, the median $R_{1/2}$ over the galaxy mass is flat for both star-forming and quiescent galaxies, varying between $2$ and $3$ kpc.
 For $M_{\star}>5\times 10^{11}$~\Msun, $R_{\rm 1/2}$ increases steeply, with $\log R_{\rm 1/2} \propto 1.1 \log M_{\star}$.
 At $M_{\star}\sim10^{10-11}$~\Msun, we observed a clear drop in $R_{\rm 1/2}$ for quenched galaxies. \cite{Ni2024} found similar results and demonstrated that the central black holes in these galaxies lie above the $M_{\rm BH}-M_{\star}$ relations.
 These massive MBHs are fueled by intense gas inflows, resulting in a compact galaxy morphology, and their AGN feedback simultaneously suppresses star formation.
 We also plot some results from observations: \citet{Lange2015}, \citet{vanderWel2014}, \citet{Dutton2011}, and \citet{Shen2003}.
 Among them, \citet{Shen2003} classified star-forming/quiescent galaxies according to their concentration factor, \citet{Lange2015} based their classification on the S\'ersic index, and \citet{vanderWel2014} and \citet{Dutton2011} used color-color diagrams.
 The differences in these identification methods and the criteria adopted in this work (i.e., solely based on the $s$SFR) are likely to cause some of the deviations seen in the plot.
 For a detailed discussion of various systematic factors involved in the comparison of $R_{\rm 1/2}-M_{\star}$ relations from observations to simulations, we refer readers to \citet{Genel2018}.

-In the lower panels of Fig.~\ref{fig:galaxy_property}, both the stellar metallicity and the velocity dispersion are estimated based on the star particles within twice the stellar half-mass radius.
+In the bottom panels of Figure~\ref{fig:galaxy_property}, both the stellar metallicity and the velocity dispersion are estimated based on the star particles within twice the stellar half-mass-radius.
 For the $\sigma-M_{\star}$ correlation, we plot the fitted relation from \citet{Dutton2011} and \citet{Gallazzi2006}. \astrid\ generates a $\sigma-M_{\star}$ correlation in remarkable agreement with the observations.